 Method 2: Way to Connect Server (Network Drive) or Computer on Mac By Browsing Feature

 1→ On your Mac Computer, choose the Finder App from the Dock to access Finder Window.
 Select Network that appears under the Locations Section present in the Finder sidebar.

 Sometimes there will be Network Drive missing in the Locations Section; in such cases, hold the cursor on the Locations > hit on the Arrow > I hope this will appear.

-Step.
-2→ Now in the Finder Window, double-click on the desired PC that you are willing to connect > go with Connect As.
+2→ Now, in Finder Window, double-click on the desired PC you want to connect > go with Connect As.

 In rare cases, you might need to have a workgroup or network area for the shared computer.
 If there is no such information with you, simply contact with network administrator or PC owner.